 The library catalog contains brief records for all CSUC theses (both print & online).

-- To search for theses use Advanced Search and select Location: Theses before proceeding with your search.
+- To search for theses use Advanced Search and select Location: is exact and type in Theses before proceeding with your search.

 - Our print theses (2009 and older) are shelved on the 2nd floor in the Theses Collection by call number.

 - You can physically browse the 'LB' section of the Theses Collection for topics in Education.

 - Newer theses (2009 - present) are in an online database and you can link to the digital full-text directly from the catalog record.

 Dissertations & Theses: The Humanities and Social Sciences Collection

 - This ProQuest database contains more than 2 million entries (most are full-text), and is considered to be the single, central, authoritative resource for information about doctoral dissertations and master's theses.